ifyyoyo/Pizza-Sale-Analysis/README.md

 Pizza sales analysis based on Data Science learning class Task

 ### Data Collection
-The dataset I got from Techcrush Academy and already in .csv (comma separated value).
+The dataset I got from Techcrush Academy and was in .csv (comma separated value).
 Also, this dataset was already clean

 The dataset consist are:
 Orders: contains data customer, such an order ID, and when customers buy pizza (date and time)